tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 The starting point for this adventure was, well, a page that no longer exists.
 To be honest, I first started looking at this four months ago, but I got distracted by "life" for a while.
 By the time I had got back to it, things had changed significantly.
-Fortunately, these changes where for the better.
+Fortunately, these changes were for the better.
 The [GitHub Pages] front page now gives you a nice video introduction and interactive set up details, plus some links to various [Working with GitHub Pages] guides.